Recycle and re-use: how we’ll go for it, together with you

 In addition, it is important not to keep producing new devices.
 Discarded or defective equipment can be recycled perfectly through the repair or replacement of some parts.
 This is called refurbishing nowadays.
-39% of the decoders and 26% of the modems installed in 2019 were refurbished devices.
-Since 2014, we have refurbished no less than 2,000,000 modems and decoders.
+42% of the decoders and 40% of the modems installed in 2020 were refurbished devices.
+Since 2014, we have refurbished more than 2,000,000 modems and decoders.

 Get involved and put your heart into tackling climate change.
 Do you have an old phone lying about?
 Then bring it in.
 We will ensure that the precious materials are recycled.
-And, in exchange, you’ll receive a voucher for at least 10 euros.
+And, in exchange, you’ll receive a voucher.

 Yes, I’m in!